chadwhitacre/openpath/2024/allocating-funds/index.md

    sponsor](https://bsky.app/profile/chadwhitacre.com/post/2lckusuwvas2p) even
    if the algorithm is semi-secret?

+#### But What About DAOs?

-I should mention [decentralized autonomous organizations](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (DAOs), but to be honest they make little sense to me and feel like an esoteric waste of time.
+A little voice in my said tells me I should also mention [decentralized autonomous organizations](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (DAOs), but to be honest they make little sense to me and feel like an esoteric waste of time.
 I don't know of any Open Source-focused ones.
-I supposed they're a scaled-up version of what we find in typescript-eslint, which has [a point-based system for recognizing contributions](https://typescript-eslint.io/maintenance/contributor-tiers/).
+I supposed they can be a scaled-up version of what we find in typescript-eslint, which has [a point-based system for recognizing contributions](https://typescript-eslint.io/maintenance/contributor-tiers/).
 Unlike [Drupal's credit system](https://dri.es/balancing-makers-and-takers-to-scale-and-sustain-open-source), points in typescript-eslint [directly drive compensation](https://typescript-eslint.io/maintenance/contributor-tiers#reimbursement).
 Crucially, though, they note: